-The image of the earth as "Home," or planetary household, and humans as members of the earth community has great imaginary power.
-As we develop greater knowledge of ecological complexity, and as we rediscover the marvelous richness of place, the earth image begins to subject of continuing reflection.25 A dialectical approach assumes their provisional nature, the importance of avoiding their use in a rigid, objectifying way, and the necessity of allowing all theoretical concepts to develop in the course of inquiry.
+The region is intimately connected to another powerful ecological image - that of the wild.
+The wild is present in the spontaneous aspects of culture and nature.
+We find it in forms of wild culture, wild nature, and wild mind: in the poetic, in the carnavalesque, in dreams, in the unconscious, in wilderness.
+We find it in the living earth, and in the processes of growth and unfolding on the personal, communal, planetary and cosmic levels.
+The point is not to find the limitations must be a subject of continuing reflection.25 A dialectical approach assumes their provisional nature, the importance of avoiding their use in a rigid, objectifying way, and the necessity of allowing all theoretical concepts to develop in the course of inquiry.
 Thus, there are certainly senses in which the earth or the biosphere cannot be described as a community.
 One might define community as a relationship existing between beings who can act reciprocally in certain ways, taking the criterion for reciprocity to be showing respect, carrying out obligations, or some other capacity.
 If one adopts such a "model" of a community, the earth is certainly not one, any more than it is an organic whole, if that term is taken to mean having the qualities of a biological organism.
 Yet the term "community" has in fact much more expansive connotations than those just mentioned.
 A community is sometimes thought to include not only competent adult human beings (moral agents), but infants and children, the mentally incompetent, past generations, future generations, domesticated animals, artifacts, architecture, public works, values and ideals, principles, goals, symbols, imaginary significations, language, history, customs and traditions, territory, biota, ecosystems and other constituents that are thought essential to its peculiar identity.
 To be a member of a community is often thought to imply responsibilities of many kinds in relation to some or all of the categories listed.

 Questions are also raised about the totalizing implications of holism.
-Critics of holism sometimes identify it with an extreme organicism that denies the significance, reality, or the value of the parts.26 It is important therefore to understand that "holism" does not refer exclusively to a view in which the whole is ontologically prior to the part, more metaphysically real than the part, or deserving of more moral consideration than the
+Critics of holism sometimes identify it with an extreme organicism that denies the significance, reality, or the value of the parts.26 It is important therefore to understand that "holism" does not refer exclusively to a view in which the whole is ontologically prior